Apple Park: Landscaping

 80% of the campus consists of green space.
-The spacious courtyard in the middle of the primary building was planted with apricot, olive, and apple orchards, as well as a herb garden near the cafe.
+The spacious courtyard in the middle of the primary building was planted with apricot, olive, and apple orchards, as well as an herb garden near the cafe.
 Other plants selected for the campus landscape are drought tolerant.
 Recycled water is used to water the campus.

 In 2011, Apple hired an arborist, Dave Muffly, to cultivate California's natural environment around Apple Park.
 Apple's headhunters tracked down Muffly in 2010 after Jobs recognized the quality of the oak trees near the Stanford Dish and asked staff to find the arborist who was caring for them.

 There are 9,000 trees on the Apple Park campus, of 309 varieties of indigenous species.
 The planted trees are Oak savanna, Oak wood, and fruit trees including apple, apricot, plum, cherry, and persimmon.
 An additional 15 acre are used for a native California grassland.
 Among the apple varieties represented are Golden Delicious, Granny Smith, Gravenstein, and Pink Lady, but the McIntosh is notably absent, due to its incompatibility with the area's climate.

 After he began work in earnest, Muffly realized that fewer than a hundred of the 4,000 existing trees were usable.
 This meant he had to procure from scratch almost all of the 9,000 planned trees.
 His team went so far as to search abandoned Christmas tree farms, and Apple bought one at Yermo in the Mojave Desert.

+Public artworks

+Sculptural installations such as "Mirage" by the Scottish artist Katie Paterson (with the architects Zeller & Moye) and a mirrored obelisk by the designer Sabine Marcelis can be seen on the grounds of Apple Park.
+The architecture of the main building itself has also been described as a work of art.